Quickguides

 Different procedural approaches

-A civil law approach might involve:
+A "typical" civil law approach might involve:

-A common law approach is likely to involve:
+By contrast, a common law approach is likely to involve:

 Choice of law